davidszabo26/demo-nexmo-chat-android/README.md

 ![Virgil Chat](https://github.com/VirgilSecurity/chat-back4app-android/blob/master/img/chat_example.png)
 *Note: image needs to be updated, it's directly referred from Back4App project*

-The message remains encrypted while it travels over Wi-Fi and the Internet, through the cloud / web server, into a database, and on the way back to your chat partner.
+The message remains encrypted while it travels over Wi-Fi and the Internet, through the cloud / web server, into Nexmo's backend, and on the way back to your chat partner.
 In other words, none of the networks or servers have a clue of what the two of you are chatting about.
+It's End-to-End Encrypted like WhatsApp and other encrypted messengers.

 ![Virgil Chat Server](https://github.com/VirgilSecurity/chat-back4app-android/blob/master/img/chat_example_server.png)
 *Note: image needs to be updated, it's directly referred from Back4App project*

 What’s difficult in End-to-End Encryption is the task of managing the encryption keys in a way that only the users involved in the chat can access them and nobody else.
 And when I write “nobody else”, I really mean it: even insiders of your cloud provider or even you, the developer, are out; [no accidental mistakes][_mistakes] or legally enforced peeking are possible.
-Writing crypto, especially for multiple platforms is hard: generating true random numbers, picking the right algorithms, and choosing the right encryption modes are just a few examples that make most developers wave their hands in the air and end up just NOT doing it.
+Writing crypto, especially to work between multiple platforms is hard: generating true random numbers, picking the right algorithms on each operating systems involved, and choosing the right encryption modes are just a few examples that make most developers wave their hands in the air and end up just NOT doing it.

-Virgil's End-to-End Encryption tech enables Nexmo developers to ignore all these annoying details and quickly and simply End-to-End Encrypt their users' In-App chat messages.
+Virgil's End-to-End Encryption SDK enables Nexmo developers to ignore all these details and quickly and simply End-to-End Encrypt their users' In-App chat messages.

 **For an intro, this is how we’ll upgrade the Nexmo Android app to be End-to-End Encrypted:**
 1. During sign-up: we’ll generate the individual private & public keys for new users (remember: the recipient's public key encrypts messages and the matching recipient's private key decrypts them).
-1. Before sending messages, we’ll encrypt chat messages with the recipient's ever-changing public keys.
-Virgil's Perfect Forward Secrecy is the technology behind revolving encryption keys for every message: to make sure that future conversations are not compromised with a key that's accidentally leaked.
+1. Before sending messages, we’ll encrypt chat messages with the recipients' public keys.
-1. After receiving messages, we’ll decrypt chat messages with the recipient's ever-changing private keys.
+1. After receiving messages, we’ll decrypt chat messages with the recipients' private keys.

 ![Virgil E2EE](https://github.com/VirgilSecurity/chat-back4app-android/blob/master/img/virgil_main.png)
 *Note: image needs to be updated, it's directly referred from Back4App project*

 We’ll publish the users’ public keys to Virgil’s Cards Service so that chat users are able to look up each other and able to encrypt messages for each other.
 The private keys will stay on the user devices.

 **OK, enough talking: let’s start doing!**